 Types of Family Therapy Approaches

-Family therapy is meant to improve interpersonal relationships among family members, couples and significant others.
+Similarly, family therapy can improve interpersonal relationships among family members, couples, and significant others.
 The family therapist typically prompts conversations that fortify and improve connections between loved ones.

-There are a number of recovery-sensitive techniques implemented for family therapy including:
+Several recovery-sensitive techniques can benefit family therapy including:

 Structural Family Therapy

-Structural family therapy concentrates on the interactions between people and not their corresponding psyches.
-It is based on interactions within the family and based on social interactions.
+Structural family therapy (SFT) is a type of psychotherapy that focuses on how family interactions and dynamics contribute to the problems or issues your family may be facing.
+In general, structural family therapy concentrates on the interactions between people and not their corresponding psyches.
+It is based on the social interactions within the family that fuel conflict.

 - Social stage